TESLA Y WITH 7 SEATS REVIEW: A DISAPPOINTING OPTION FOR FAMILIES

-My child sang “Let It Go” at the top of his lungs in the karaoke option,
+My son sang “Let It Go” at the top of his lungs in the karaoke option,

 And, we were all mesmerized as the detection systems mapped the cars, lights, and stop signs around us on the screen.

-Plus, my child had unobstructed views of the sky through the front to back moonroof.
-He loved being able to watch the airplanes fly overhead!
+Plus, my children had unobstructed views of the sky through the front to back moonroof.
+They loved being able to watch the airplanes fly overhead!

 If we had only 2 children and didn’t have a growing family, this vehicle would have been a top contender just from the standpoint of fun.
 Tesla is redefining the drive.